Rosalía de Castro: Legacy

 Statue of Rosalía de Castro at Padrón.

-Rosalía de Castro is today one of the unquestionable poet laureates of Galicia.
-Highly educated, expected to speak and write in Spanish and Galician she took the bold, unconventional step of writing her early poems in the Galician language.
-Her defiance earned her the contempt and spite of many that deemed Galician as a Spanish dialect fit "only for the illiterate and the churlish".
-However, Rosalía's defiant gesture won her the love and admiration of the common folk, who spoke Galician at home or on a daily basis.
+Rosalía de Castro was a poet laureate of Galicia.
+Expected to speak and write in Spanish and Galician, she chose to write her early poems in the Galician language.
+This earned her the contempt and spite of many that deemed Galician as a Spanish dialect fit "only for the illiterate and the churlish".
+However, Rosalía's gesture won her the admiration of those who spoke Galician at home or on a daily basis.

 Schools in Galicia, in Spain, in Russia and in Uruguay, libraries, cultural associations, awards, parks, folklore groups, choirs, compositions of her poems, a Galician traditional morning song adorned with the lyrics of one of her poems, a professional sports team, monuments at home and abroad, a theater, restaurants, a label of white wine, lodgings, a banknote formerly in circulation, a postage stamp, a FS98 Iberia Airbus A340, a sea-rescue plane, a school train and many streets have all taken her name.